 How much money is enough for you?
 Do you want to start using your money better or start investing?
-To start investing, some experts say you can start with anything from $500.
-Just thinking about these things will help you take some first steps:
+To start investing, some experts say you start with say, $500.
+Just thinking about these things will help you take your first steps:

 - How much money have you got to invest?

 - If none, can you get money from other sources (eg investing with others, joint ventures – but beware, these have risks)?